laxmansahni/weather-forecast-ios/README.md

 - Make sure command-line tools of Xcode is installed
 - Go to working Directory
-- xcodebuild -scheme posts-ios build -allowProvisioningUpdates
+- xcodebuild -scheme weather-forecast-ios build -allowProvisioningUpdates

 ## Step to static code coverage

-- Open posts-ios.xcodeproj
+- Open weather-forecast-ios.xcodeproj
 - Use Command+Shift+B or Product+Analyze to analyze the project